davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

 Unfortunately the only datatypes supported by today's ontologies are primitives such as strings and numbers, and the only lexical space is character strings.

-Ontologies that extended the lexical space to include byte strings, and extended datatypes to support simple structures, complete messages, and documents would be able to define the lexical values of digital resources instead of just describing them and their relationships to other resources.
+Ontologies that extend the lexical space to include byte strings, and extend datatypes to support simple structures, complete messages, and documents would be able to define the lexical values of digital resources instead of just describing them and their relationships to other resources.